 gra_smoke2.png

-Master of Science in Chinese Medicine (Part-time)
+Master of Science in Chinese Medicine (Full-time / Part-time)

 CMDF logo cfm 02072019

-The application for 2024/25 admission is now open for application.
+The application for 2026/27 admission will be open for application on 1 Sept 2025.

 For details, please visit Graduate School's website: